retison/RepMism/README.md

-# RepSim: The Asymmetric Vulnerability Framework
+# RepMism: The Asymmetric Vulnerability Framework

-This repository contains the implementation of **RepSim**, a novel hybrid adversarial framework introduced in our paper **"The Asymmetric Vulnerability: Bypassing LLM Defenses via Guardrail-Model Mismatch"**.
+This repository contains the implementation of **RepMism**, a novel hybrid adversarial framework introduced in our paper **"The Asymmetric Vulnerability: Bypassing LLM Defenses via Guardrail-Model Mismatch"**.

 ## 🔬 Research Overview